dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/circle.rst

 :doc:`Draw Brush </grease_pencil/modes/draw/tools/draw>`.

 Subdivisions
-   The number of stroke points points between each stroke edge.
+   The number of stroke points between each stroke edge.

 Thickness Profile
    Use a :doc:`curve widget </interface/controls/templates/curve>` to define the stroke thickness